codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

 1. If you’re not signed in, click the **Sign in** button to authorize IntelliJ on Codacy.

-    !!! tip
-        To access a complete list of Codacy commands, open the IntelliJ command palette (`Ctrl+Shift+A` on Windows/Linux or `Cmd+Shift+A` on macOS) and type "Codacy".

 1. Check out the pull request of interest.

 After completing these steps, the main view shows the result of the latest Codacy analysis for the pull request.
-The IntelliJ Problems tab lists the Quality issues found.

 ## Reviewing pull request issues

-In the **Problems tab**, Codacy displays the same Quality issues you find in the **Status tab** and lets you navigate to the exact line of code where the issue was found.
+In the **Problems tool window**, Codacy displays the same Quality issues you find in the main view and lets you navigate to the exact line of code where the issue was found.

 !!! note
-    Code coverage, duplicates, and complexity aren't currently shown in the Problems tab.
+    Code coverage, duplicates, and complexity aren't currently shown in the Problems tool window.<!-- TODO ALA-872 confirm -->

 To review Quality issues:

+1. Open the file you want to review.

+    You can find the list of files with issues in the main view of the Codacy plugin.
+Double-click the file name to open it in the editor.

-1. Open the **Problems tool window** (use `Ctrl+6` on Windows/Linux or `Cmd+6` on macOS) and select the **Files** tab.
+1. Open the **Problems tool window** (use `Ctrl+6` on Windows/Linux or `Cmd+6` on macOS) and select the **File** tab.

+    ![Navigate to a specific issue from the Problems tab](./images/codacy-intellij-plugin-problems-tab.png)<!-- TODO ALA-872 screenshot -->

 1. Click the name of the issue you want to review.

-    ![Navigate to a specific issue from the Problems tab](./images/codacy-intellij-plugin-problems-tab.png)<!-- TODO ALA-872 screenshot -->

-1. Hover over a highlighted issue in the code editor to view available actions and suggested quick fixes (if available).<!-- TODO confirm quick fixes ara available -->
+1. Hover over a highlighted issue in the code editor to view available actions and suggested quick fixes, if available.

     For a list of tools that support quick fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools).